 (4) Written comments and responses submitted under §602.35.

-(5) New evidence submitted in accordance with §602.35(c)(1).
+(5) New documentation submitted in accordance with §602.35(c)(1).

 (6) A communication from the Secretary referring an issue to the senior Department official's consideration under §602.37(e).

-(b) In the event that statutory authority or appropriations for the Advisory Committee ends, or there are fewer duly appointed Advisory Committee members than needed to constitute a quorum, and under extraordinary circumstances when there are serious concerns about an agency's compliance with subpart B of this part that require prompt attention, the senior Department official may make a decision in a recognition proceeding based on the record compiled under §602.32 or §602.33 after providing the agency with an opportunity to respond to the final staff analysis.
-Any decision made by the senior Department official absent a recommendation from the Advisory Committee may be appealed to the Secretary as provided in §602.37.
+(b) In the event that statutory authority or appropriations for the Advisory Committee ends, or there are fewer duly appointed Advisory Committee members than needed to constitute a quorum, and under extraordinary circumstances when there are serious concerns about an agency's compliance with subpart B of this part that require prompt attention, the senior Department official may make a decision on an application for renewal of recognition or compliance report on the record compiled under §602.32 or §602.33 after providing the agency with an opportunity to respond to the final staff analysis.
+Any decision made by the senior Department official under this paragraph from the Advisory Committee may be appealed to the Secretary as provided in §602.37.

 (c) Following consideration of an agency's recognition under this section, the senior Department official issues a recognition decision.